Bioconductor/Bioconda_testing/doc/TestPlan.md

   `R_LIBS_USER` or setting a location in `BiocManager::install(..., loc=...)`?

 * `conda install` a file or list to install multiple packages.

+* What happens in the Bioconda build system when a system dependency is not available?
+Does `R CMD INSTALL` skip or error on code that requires that system dependency, i.e., is the package 'installable' but not fully functional?

 * Run through 'Common Tests'.